Improving the efficiency of Kakadu Plum/Gubinge value chains to grow a robust and sustainable industry

 - Kindred Spirits Enterprises Pty Ltd – Traditional Homeland Enterprises (T. H. E.)

-This project brings together existing partners the UQ QAAFI, Kindred Spirits Enterprises – Traditional Homeland Enterprises (T.H.E.) and Charles Darwin University to review the existing value chains within the established Kakadu Plum (KP)/ Gubinge (Terminalia ferdinandiana) industry to address the issue of supplying consistently high quality KP/ Gubinge products to ensure a more reliable supply of products which can better capture market access and grow customer loyalty.
+This project brings together existing partners the UQ QAAFI and Kindred Spirits Enterprises – Traditional Homeland Enterprises (T.H.E.) to review the existing value chains within the established Kakadu Plum (KP)/ Gubinge (Terminalia ferdinandiana) industry to address the issue of supplying consistently high quality KP/ Gubinge products to ensure a more reliable supply of products which can better capture market access and grow customer loyalty.

 In addition to identifying production and facilities enhancements, the project will also work to develop training tools for product costing, start-up businesses, hygienic processing of food and quality assurance.